axelroques/Eye_Movement_Classification/readme.md

 **Two means clustering**.
 A moving window of 200 ms width slides over the gaze position signal.
 The value of 200 ms was chosen here so that a window generally would contain parts of at most two, and no more, fixations.
 For each window, a two-means clustering procedure is carried out.
 Two-means cluster-ing is a variant of k-means clustering where $k = 2$.

 **Fixation labelling**.
 A cutoff is used to determine fixation candidates from the clustering-weight signal.
 Here we used a cutoff of the mean clustering weight plus two standard deviations.
 All periods of clustering-weight signal below this cutoff are labeled as fixation candidates, and thereafter consecutive fixation candidates are merged.
 Finally, short fixation candidates are excluded from the output.
-Standard values are: merging fixation candidates that were less than $0.7^o$ apart and separated by less than $40 ms$and removing fixations shorter than $40 ms$ were removed.
+Standard values are: merging fixation candidates that were less than $0.7^o$ apart and separated by less than $40$ ms and removing fixations shorter than $40$ ms were removed.

 ---